justinlaurenso166/justinlaurenso166/README.md

 - :telescope: I’m interested in Programmming especially in Front End Development.

-- :seedling: I'm currently learning NuxtJs, Vue3, and ReactJs.
+- :seedling: I'm currently learning NextJs, Vue3, and ReactJs.

 - :zap: In my spare time, I like to learn new things that can expand my knowledge